cdecan/Group-22/Sprint6Updates2.md

 test_booking_frontend

 ### 2. What is the progress so far
-made the files and the function, waiting for frontend development to start writing any test cases
+Finished all testing and merged the branch already

 ### 3. Any difficulties
-N/A
+There was a few bugs that had to be fixed

 ### 4. What is the plan for the days before the deadline.
-Write the test cases
+N/A

 # Connor